Skip to content

 As a signatory of the United Nations Global Compact, in 2007, Toshiba participated as an advisory in the project utilizing GRI guidelines for “Communication on Progress (COP),” a report of the progress on the implementation of Global Compact principles.

-Toshiba declares its compliance with such citizenship initiative in the President’s message sent outside the company and also clarifies the implementation progress of the ten principles of the Global Compact by submitting a COP advanced level report once per year.
+Toshiba declares its compliance with such citizenship initiative in the President’s message sent outside the company and also clarifies the implementation progress of the ten principles of the UN Global Compact by submitting a COP advanced level report once per year.

 Then President Tadashi Okamura signed the Global Compact in January 2004.